Special Educational Needs

 - Social, emotional and mental health difficulties

-- Sensory and/or physical needs, for example, processing difficulties, mild gross and fine motor difficulties
+- Sensory and/or physical needs, for example, sensory processing difficulties, gross and fine motor difficulties, hearing impairment

-At present our LSA team has expertise in autism and well-being.
+At present our LSA team has expertise in autism.

-In the last academic year, staff have received training in:
+In the last academic year, relevant staff have received training in:

 What happens if my child needs specialist equipment or facilities?

 The school works hard to ensure that no child is disadvantaged in terms of facilities and equipment, dependent upon need.
 To ensure that we achieve this goal we work with outside professionals such as specialist teachers, occupational therapy and specialist nursing teams.
-Our broad approach here is captured in our accessibility, equality and disability policies which are available on our website or upon request.
+Our broad approach here is captured in the Bridge Academy Trust Accessibility and Student Equality policies which are available on our website or upon request.
 The kinds of support offered could include: